crccheck/docker-pod/README.md

 ## Postgresql 9.2 and Postgis 2.0

 A Postgresql 9.2 + Postgis 2.0 image that supports external volumes.
+Runs on port 5432.

 ### Example Usage